openwdl/wdl/SPEC.md

 All values in tasks and workflows *can* be evaluated as soon as - but not before - their expression inputs are available; beyond this, it is up to the WDL implementation to determine when to evaluate each value.

 Remember that, in tasks, the `command` section implicitly depends on all the input and private declarations in the task, and the `output` section implicitly depends on the `command` section, i.e. the `command` section cannot be instantiated until all input and private declarations are evaluated, and the `output` section cannot be evaluated until the command successfully completes execution.
-This is true even for private declarations that follow the `command` block positionally in the file.
+This is true even for private declarations that follow the `command` positionally in the file.

 A "forward reference" occurs when an expression refers to a declaration that occurs at a later position in the WDL file.
 Given the above cardinal rule of evaluation order, forward references are allowed, so long as all declarations can ultimately be processed as an acyclic graph.
 For example: